Mjz86/c_colon/mcc.md

  constant sharing :

-- in function  arguments when a stable byte B with address A is trivially relocatable within its type, if passed as a stable constant , we can trivialy copy it to address B , we know it will not get changed,  and we know the original value will not change until it gets relocated back ,
+- in function  arguments when a stable byte B with address A is trivially relocatable within its type, if passed as a stable constant , we can trivially copy it to address B , we know it will not get changed,  and we know the original value will not change until it gets relocated back ,

-   but, we can still use that byte B within other *constant* arguments,  thats because :
+   but, we can still use that byte B within other *constant* arguments,  that's because :

    1. B is within its lifetime.